When most people think about getting an STI, do they think about getting it twice? Probably not. But it’s possible.

 Some types of HPV are known for causing warts on different parts of the body, such as the hands and feet, while others are more commonly associated with causing warts in the genital area.

-HPV is incredibly common, and most sexually active individuals will contract at least one type of HPV at some point in their lives.
+HPV is so incredibly common that it’s almost universal that sexually active individuals will contract at least one type of HPV at some point in their lives.
+We can almost consider it a part of being a human being as it is the only STI which is so normal to have.

 There are high-risk and low-risk strains of HPV.

 Low-risk types might cause Genital Warts, which are usually benign and treatable.
-However, high-risk types are more concerning as they can lead to cancers, such as cervical cancer in women, and other cancers affecting the throat, anus, and penis.
+However, high-risk types are more concerning as in a few people they can lead to cancers, such as cervical cancer in women (a fairly common cancer), and other cancers affecting the throat (becoming more common), and the anus and penis, which are still relatively rare.

 HPV is primarily transmitted through intimate skin-to-skin contact, which makes sexual activity the most common way for the virus to spread.
-This includes vaginal, anal, and oral sex.
+This includes vaginal, anal, and oral sex, but prolonged intimate contact can be enough.

 It’s important to understand that HPV can be transmitted even when an infected person shows no signs or symptoms, making it possible to pass the virus to a partner unknowingly.